dojo/docs/quickstart/writingWidgets.rst

 Life cycle
 ----------
-The custom setters listed above, plus every attribute listed in attributeMap, is applied during widget creation (in addition to whenever someone calls attr('name', value)).
+The custom setters listed above, plus every attribute listed in attributeMap, is applied during widget creation (in addition to whenever someone calls set('name', value)).

 Note that the application happens after ``buildRendering()`` but before ``postCreate()``, so you need to make sure that none of that code is dependent on something that happens